nashvail/Quttons/README.md

 #Step 2, Design your dialog :
 * Design your dialog box.
 * Design a div as you normally would, with all the css styles you want.
 You can put whatever you want inside your div.
+* You can also add event listeners to buttons inside the dialog as you normally would.
+* You can add a close button, just remember to give it a class of `close`.
 * Here is sample code for the Upload File Qutton from the [Demo Site](http://nashvail.github.io/Quttons).
 ```
 <div id="uploadDialog">